 Even the most profitable company with the most effective marketing strategy can fall prey to the deadliest of small business assassins – the lack of positive cash flow.
 Cash flow difficulties are the main culprit for 82% of small business failures.

-Companies with a positive cash flow have enough operating funds – money for settling debts, reinvesting in the business, covering expenses, and the like.
+Companies with a positive cash flow have enough operating funds – money for settling debts, reinvesting in the business, credit cards for covering expenses, and the like.

 Cash-flow issues can arise when too much of the company’s revenues get tied up in accounts receivable.
 Commercial clients pay with 30- to 60-day invoices.
 Invoices for future payments don’t go toward building up inventory or paying workers’ salaries.
 A company can have a positive book value because of big receivables, but until those funds arrive it may not be able to cover expenses.